thindil/nimalyzer/doc/configuration.rst

 9. If any `if` statement can be upgraded.
 10. If any `for` statement uses iterators `pairs` or `items`.
 11. If there are no empty `for` statements.
+12. If all source code files have the legal header.

 ::
     check hasPragma procedures contractual "raises: [*" "tags: [*"